 Most large industrial towers are induced-draft, but smaller units are often forced-draft to simplify operation.
 In forced-draft towers the air velocity decreases during air passage through the tower.
 The lower velocity can lead to recirculation of exhaust air to the tower inlet, reducing efficiency.

 The tower components shown in the previous illustrations are critical for successful structural stability and operation.
-The next sections review the most important of these.

-The replacement for wood in many modern, large industrial towers is fiberglass-reinforced plastic (FRP).
+The replacement for wood in many modern, large industrial towers is fiberglass reinforced plastic (FRP).

 Benefits of fiberglass include: